pioneerspacesim/pioneer-developer-docs/readme.md

   - There could even be distinct passenger ports inside cities with very little amenities, and larger logistic centers at the edge of the city, where the trading and such happens.
     - **Heh, the BBS could even be planet-level, and maybe even accessible via comms.** You'd speak to the person, who would then designate which port you'd need to do the pickup, or where to go to buy that ship you choose. **So players would need to navigate to places, **which would lessen the menu based gameplay a bit.
   - **External docking**! (sorry, I would really like to have this :) )
+  - **The ability to own multiple ships - separate player from ship**
 - **Ship design and visual language**
   - Ships should have a somewhat believable structure and looks, but not aiming for 100% realism.
 RCS thrusters, appropriately sized main thrusters, visible sensor and similar equipment and such.
   - I am aiming for a bit more subtle, but unique visuals.
 See the reworked OPLI ships.
 The aim is to have distinct visuals, with not too much over-the-topness.